Iota Piscis Austrini

-Iota Piscis Austrini (ι Piscis Austrini) is a solitary, blue-white hued star in the southern constellation of Piscis Austrinus.
+Iota Piscis Austrini, also named Baijiu, is a solitary, blue-white hued star in the southern constellation of Piscis Austrinus.
 It has an apparent visual magnitude of +4.35 and is around 500 light years from the Sun.
 This is an A-type main sequence star with a stellar classification of A0 V. It has a magnitude 11.4 visual companion located at an angular separation of 20 arc seconds along a position angle of 290°, as of 1910.

 Iota Piscis Austrini is moving through the Galaxy at a speed of 29.7 km/s relative to the Sun.
 Its projected Galactic orbit carries it between 18,400 and 24,300 light years from the center of the Galaxy.

 Naming

-In Chinese, 天錢 (Tiān Qián), meaning Celestial Money, refers to an asterism consisting of ι Piscis Austrini, 13 Piscis Austrini, θ Piscis Austrini, μ Piscis Austrini and τ Piscis Austrini.
+In Chinese astronomy, 天錢 (Tiān Qián), meaning Celestial Money, refers to an asterism consisting of ι Piscis Austrini, 13 Piscis Austrini, θ Piscis Austrini, μ Piscis Austrini and τ Piscis Austrini.
 Consequently, the Chinese name for ι Piscis Austrini itself is 天錢三 (Tiān Qián sān, the Third Star of Celestial Money.)
+However, many of the Chinese constellations have changed over time, and ι Piscis Austrini was originally part of Bài Jiù (Broken Mortar, 敗臼).
+The IAU Working Group on Star Names approved the name Baijiu for this star on 17 September 2026.